-To get help finding a sharia compliant investment that's right for you speak to a qualified financial adviser.
+To get help finding a Sharia compliant investment that's right for you speak to a independent financial adviser.

-You can still borrow money to help you buy a property and be sharia compliant.
+You can still enter the property market and be Sharia compliant.

 Unlike a traditional mortgage, where you pay interest on the money you borrow, you instead buy the property in partnership with the bank or building society.

 You then pay rent on their stake in your new home for the duration of your mortgage.

 These are based on joint ownership with the bank.
 Your monthly repayments cover both:

 Rent for the part of your home still owned by the bank

 There are three main types of home purchase plans:

 Ijara or Ijarah, where the monthly payments you make are kept by the bank or building society until the end of your agreement.
 It's only at this point that this money is used to pay off your balance and the lender's stake is removed.